aivo0/beam-test/README.md

 # beam-test
-Testing out Beam for database access in Haskell
+Trying out Beam for database access with Haskell